Neil Wainwright

 Neil Wainwright (born 4 November 1977) is an English former footballer.
-He is currently first-team assistant coach at Morecambe.
+He is assistant coach at Morecambe.

 Wainwright played most of his football on the wing or in more recent times at full back.
 His former clubs include Wrexham, Sunderland and Darlington.
 He returned to Darlington in February 2012 signing a short-term contract, before the club folded in the summer.